 - Inspirational motivation – setting challenging and achievable goals and inspiring their team

 - Individualised consideration – creating healthy team relationships

-There’s a lot more about what makes up the concept of transformational leadership in one of our previous blogs.
+There’s a lot more about what makes up the concept and the meaning of transformational leadership in one of our previous blogs.

 Transformational leaders are the opposite of transactional leaders, who use rewards and punishments to drive employee performance, but don’t necessarily engage people or motivate them to go above and beyond.
-We’ll now explore a bit more about what makes a successfully transformational leader, along with best practice advice on effective leadership development.
+We’ll now explore a bit more about transformational leadership skills, along with best practice advice on effective leadership development.

 Leadership development: what makes a transformational leader